Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study in Arizona: Conclusion

 \section{Conclusion}

 The study has illuminated critical insights into the EV hosting capacity of residential power grids under varying operating conditions.
 The effectiveness of the proposed coordination algorithm was evident since it was able to manage substantial EV integration without requiring immediate transformer upgrades, while also pinpointing units that should be given priority (for upgrading) in the future.
-Seasonal dynamics were also found to play a pivotal role, with March demonstrating superior EV load accommodation compared to July.
-This observation reflects the impact that broader consumption patterns and environmental factors have on EV hosting capacity.
-Moreover, in contrast to expectations, higher charging power (11.5 kW) notably enhanced hosting capacity over lower charging levels (7.2 kW), aligning closely with the current trend of developing higher-power chargers.
-Lastly, the variability in transformer performance across simulations highlighted the intricate interplay of transformer capacity, customer density, and load characteristics, advocating for individualized transformer assessments.
+Seasonal dynamics were also found to play a pivotal role, with the month of March demonstrating superior EV load accommodation compared to July.
+This observation reflects the impact that broader consumption patterns and environmental factors have on EV HC.
+Moreover, in contrast to expectations, higher charging power levels (11.5 kW) notably enhanced HC over lower charging power levels (7.2 kW), aligning closely with the current trend of developing higher-power chargers.
+Lastly, the variability in transformer performance across simulations highlighted the intricate interplay of transformer capacity, customer preferences, and load characteristics, advocating for comprehensive transformer assessments.

-In summary, the proposed coordination mechanism offers a systematic approach for utilities to manage EV loads dynamically, ensuring transformer health and system reliability while accommodating the future growth of EV usage.
-The findings of this case-study underscore the necessity of behavioral modeling and targeted infrastructure upgrades to sustainably support increasing EV adoption.
+In summary, the proposed coordination mechanism offers a systematic approach for utilities to manage EV loads dynamically, ensuring transformer health and system reliability, while also accommodating the future growth of EV usage.
+The findings of this case study underscore the necessity of behavioral modeling and targeted infrastructure upgrades to sustainably support increasing EV adoption.
+The future scope of this work will involve analyzing the impact of the proposed EV charging coordination scheme on voltage regulation.